Sacha Baron Cohen is to star in a new movie as former BHS owner Sir Philip Green.

 Sir Philip was disgraced last year when the department store went into administration with 11,000 workers losing their jobs and pensions.

-The 'Brothers Grimsby' star - who has daughters Olive, nine, and Elula, six, and two-year-old son Montgomery with his wife Isla Fisher - has had to have a complete transformation for the role including having his dark tresses turned into Sir Philip's ''balding grey hair''.
+The 'Brothers Grimsby' star - who has three children with his wife Isla Fisher - has had to have a complete transformation for the role including having his dark tresses turned into Sir Philip's ''balding grey hair''.

 The importance of his appearance is so that no one will recognise him.